-Now we start our Full Day Wine tour to Kakheti from Tbilisi (Georgia)
+Now we start our Full Day Wine Tour to Kakheti from Tbilisi -Georgia – Tbilisi to Kakheti

-After few stops in between for viewing different historical places like Fort, David Gareja Monastery, Signaghi the Lover’s city, Lopota Lake, we reached Khareba Winery.
+After a few stops in between for viewing different historical places like Fort, David Gareja Monastery, Signaghi, the Lover’s city, and Lopota Lake, we reached Khareba Winery.

 - Only viewing of tunnels and no Tasting.

 - Tunnel Visit & tasting 2 types of Qvevri Wine Tasting.

 - Tunnel Visit – Tasting 4 types of Wine and Learn to Bake of Georgian Bread.